OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ```
 Orleans.Indexing reads the ExpressionTrees created by LINQ to determine the property that is being requested and translates this into a read operation on the index.

-Note that queries fan out to all silos for an index that is partitioned per silo.
+For an index that is partitioned per silo, queries fan out to all silos.

+For a transactional index, the query need not run within a transaction; one will be created if necessary.
 ### Things To Consider When Defining Indexes
 #### Supported Index Definitions
 This table describes the elements of an index definition.